Are you wondering how the Doberman vs German Shepherd compare? These breeds can seem similar at first. But there are some key differences!

 For more tips on training a German Shepherd, check out this article.

 Doberman vs German Shepherd Exercise

-Long walks and jogging alongside their owner are good, but these dogs need a large fenced area where they can run freely at top speed.
+Long walks and jogging alongside their owner are good.
+But these dogs need a large fenced area where they can run freely at top speed.

 The German Shepherd will need at least two hours of daily exercise to ensure they don’t become frustrated and develop undesirable behaviors.

-Participation in canine sports such as obedience, tracking, and agility are ideal for either of these dogs.
+Canine sports such as obedience, tracking, and agility are ideal for either of these dogs.